Hook: The Lesson That Cost Me $7,000

 - Is it necessary?
 (Will silence cause more harm?)

-If it fails that test, I’m not being honest—I’m just offloading discomfort.
+If it fails that test, you’re not being honest.
+You’re just offloading discomfort onto someone who can’t defend themselves.

 2. Hard Work Is Overrated (If You’re Doing It Wrong)